radiantearth/radiant-mlhub/docs/source/getting_started.rst

 The downloader has the ability to download in parallel with many cores, resume interrupted downloads, as well as options for filtering the assets to a more manageable size (highly recommended, depending on your application).

-The asset filtering options are:

-* Filter assets by collection id and asset key
-* Filter assets datetime or date range
-* Filter assets by bounding box spatial query
-* Filter assets by GeoJSON intersection spatial query

 .. hint::
     The :ref:`Datasets` guide has more downloading examples